njohnst/aave-portfolio-simulator/README.md

 # Use cases

-1. Specify a long position and short position; leverage ratio, safety margin, etc., then simulate that portfolio on the given timescale
+1. Specify a long position and short position; leverage ratio, safety margin, etc., then simulate that portfolio on the given timescale (from DATE until now; default is 1 year in the past until now)

 2. Find the optimal portfolio given certain constraints (?)